-Each of the 15 items from the general description 'coffee' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Vitamin C.There are 15 items ranging from Coffee, instant, with sugar, mocha-flavor, powder through to Coffee, instant, with chicory, powder per 100g of coffee.
+Each of the 15 items from the general description 'coffee' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Vitamin C.There are 15 items ranging from Coffee, instant, with sugar, mocha-flavor, powder through to Coffee, instant, regular, prepared with water per 100g of coffee.

 Using the list below for the 15 different coffee nutrition entries in our Vitamin C database, the highest amount of Vitamin C is in Coffee, instant, with sugar, mocha-flavor, powder which contains 0.6 mg of Vitamin C per 100g.
-The lowest amount of Vitamin C is in Coffee, instant, with chicory, powder which in 100g contains 0 mg of Vitamin C.
+The lowest amount of Vitamin C is in Coffee, instant, regular, prepared with water which in 100g contains 0 mg of Vitamin C.

 From the Vitamin C content in coffee list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Vitamin C. Each coffee item can be scaled by different amounts to adjust the amounts of Vitamin C so that it is not just, for example, the values in 100g of Coffee, instant, with sugar, mocha-flavor, powder.
 The item can be scaled by quantites in g, oz or typical serving sizes.